pulp/pulp/docs/sphinx/user-guide/nodes.rst

 ^^^^^^^

 The synchronization of a child node can be initiated using the admin client.
-This results in a request being sent to the agent on the child node which performs a *full* update.
+This results in a request being sent to the agent on the child node which performs the update.
 A *partial* synchronization can be initiated by doing a regular repository synchronization on the child node.
 This will synchronize only the content of the repository.